top of page

 It is good to see Mauritius’ continued growth based on a strong development programme over the last few years (both Men’s and Women’s cycling) and they sit strongly in fourth, 300 points ahead of Morocco.
 These five nations are very much the ‘Champions League’ of African professional cycling for the last few years.

-In 2025, there were seven professional teams registered on the African continent, and we are happy to celebrate the incredible second season of the Madar Pro Cycling Team, who finish as the #1 African team by a long way, fielding a squad of 100% African riders.
+In 2025, there were seven professional teams registered on the African continent, all at the UCI Continental level, and we are happy to celebrate the incredible second season of the Madar Pro Cycling Team, who finish as the #1 African team by a long way, fielding a squad of 100% African riders.

 UCI 2025 ‘Africa Tour’ Rankings Review – Men